RecBox-Games/controlpad_test_server/README.md

 ## warning
 - this server is experimental and likely buggy
-- report bugs here: https://discord.gg/JN6NrUcBhr and we'll fix it quickly*
+- report bugs here: https://discord.gg/JN6NrUcBhr and we'll fix it quickly

-\* we'll *try* to fix it quickly
+## TODO
+- include instructions on how to edit the controller and create a new controller from scratch including what minimal requirements the game developer needs to follow